purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Optimization-Algorithms/gradient-descent.md

 - **Maximization**: When the unit vector $\( u \)$ aligns with the gradient vector $\( \nabla f \)$, the dot product $\( \nabla f \cdot \mathbf{u} \)$ is maximized and positive.
 - **Convention**: The statement "the gradient vector points to the direction of steepest ascent" is based on this convention.

+### Displacement Vector
+- **Definition**: A displacement vector is the vector directing towards final position whose length is the shortest distance between the initial and the final point.

 Derivative vs Partial Derivative